MrMicrowaveOven/AlgorithmsCurriculum/README.md

 ## Week 2: Spray and Pray

-* Address comments from staff on your final project.
+* Address comments from staff on your capstone project.
 * Hold one-on-one job search meeting.
 * Start applying to your first hundred companies.
 Start with those in category 3.